pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 ## Step 3.
 Prepare the table data in Oracle

-Using the scripts below, create and populate 10000 rows of data in github_events table.
-You can also download the sample data set from [GH Archive](https://gharchive.org/)
+Using the following scripts to create and populate 10000 rows of data in the github_events table.
+You can use the github event dataset and download it from [GH Archive](https://gharchive.org/).
+It contains 10000 rows of data.
+Use the following SQL script to execute it in Oracle.

 - [table_schema_oracle.sql](https://github.com/pingcap-inc/tidb-integration-script/blob/main/aws-dms/oracle_table_schema.sql)
 - [oracle_data.sql](https://github.com/pingcap-inc/tidb-integration-script/blob/main/aws-dms/oracle_data.sql)